awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 Instance protection starts when the instance state is `InService`\.
 If you detach an instance that is protected from termination, its instance protection setting is lost\.
 When you attach the instance to the group again, it inherits the current instance protection setting of the group\.

-If all instances in an Auto Scaling group are protected from termination during scale in and a scale\-in event occurs, its desired capacity is decremented\.
+If all instances in an Auto Scaling group are protected from termination during scale in, and a scale\-in event occurs, its desired capacity is decremented\.
 However, the Auto Scaling group can't terminate the required number of instances until their instance protection settings are disabled\.

 Instance protection does not protect Auto Scaling instances from the following:
 + Manual termination through the Amazon EC2 console, the `terminate-instances` command, or the `TerminateInstances` action\.
-To protect Auto Scaling instances from manual termination, enable termination protection\.
+To protect Auto Scaling instances from manual termination, enable Amazon EC2 termination protection\.
 For more information, see [Enabling Termination Protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Health check replacement if the instance fails health checks\.
+For more information, see [Health Checks for Auto Scaling Instances](healthcheck.md)\.
+To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process\.
+For more information, [Suspending and Resuming Scaling Processes](as-suspend-resume-processes.md)\.
-+ Spot Instance interruption\.
++ Spot Instance interruptions\.
+A Spot instance is terminated when capacity is no longer available or the Spot price exceeds your maximum price\.

 **Topics**
 + [Enable Instance Protection for a Group](#instance-protection-group)